A snapshot overview of schools in Cairo that are considered (although not necessarily chosen) by English-speaking expat parents.

 Adapted American Curriculum; ages 3-11; co-ed; day; independent; unknown ownership

 A brand-new kid on the block, founded by Egyptian educationalist Dr.Sameh Habib, only opening in 2015.
-Advocating an early start, MSC incorporates an entrepreneurship programme from KG1 as well as emphasising Egyptian culture.
-Staggeringly imaginative playgrounds and buildings and already accredited by the North Central Association of Colleges and Schools (NCA) and the Southern Association of Colleges and Schools (SACS).
+Advocating an early start, MSC incorporates an entrepreneurship programme from KG1 as well as emphasising Egyptian culture to mainly Egytian students.
+Staggeringly imaginative playgrounds and buildings and already accredited by AdvancED (previously the Southern Association of Colleges and Schools).

 The American International School in Egypt (AIS Egypt)

 A part of the 40 year old Esol Education organisation (schools across the Middle East).
 On two campuses, one in New Cairo and a new one in Sheikh Zayed City.
-The large main school caters for over 1,800 students (roughly 85 per cent Egyptian) whilst the West campus serves 1,400 students from 25 different nationalities.
-Accredited by Middle States Association of Colleges and Schools (MSA) and the Council of International Schools (CIS).
+The larger main school has roughly 85 per cent Egyptian students whilst the West campus serves a smaller number from 25 different nationalities.
+Accredited by Middle States Association of Colleges and Schools (MSA).

 The International School of Choueifat - City of 6 October (ISC - 6 October)